fireundubh/playwithfire/fallout4/mods/auto-loot.md

 * Keys Filter: Removed Vault 81 Tech Password from formlist due to association with quest Hole in the Wall
 * Valuables Filter: Removed Distress Pulser from formlist due to association with quest The Lost Patrol
 * Valuables Filter: Removed Fusion Pulse Charge from formlist due to association with quest The Nuclear Option
-* Weapons Filter: Removed Deathclaw Gauntlet from formlist due to association with quest
+* Weapons Filter: Removed Deathclaw Gauntlet from formlist due to association with quest The Devil's Due
 * Weapons Filter: Removed Thirst Zapper from formlist due to association with quest The Gauntlet